ApiLogicServer/demo/integration/Sample-Integration.md

 &nbsp;
-**Key Takeways -  Extensible Rules, Kafka Message Produced** Rule-based logic is extensible with Python, here producing a Kafka message with 20 lines of code.
+**Key Takeways - Extensible Rules, Kafka Message Produced** &nbsp;

+    Rule-based logic is extensible with Python, here producing a Kafka message with 20 lines of code.

 &nbsp;